 Logia St Andrews

 In 2017, Logia (later, Logia International) was founded at the University of St Andrews, at St Mary’s College, within the Logos Institute of Analytic and Exegetical Theology.
 The activities of Logia St Andrews sit within the larger organisation of Logia International, LLC.
 As the founding institution, the Logos Institute and St Mary’s are a critical flagship for Logia’s initiatives, especially in the Northern Hemisphere.
-Both Logos and St Mary’s continue to pilot Logia initiatives under the leadership of the Logia co-Directors (Joanna Leidenhag and Hannah Craven).
+Both Logos and St Mary’s continue to pilot Logia initiatives under the leadership of the Logia co-Directors (Tessa Hayashida and Haley Kirkpatrick).

 Some of these initiatives are: a mentoring scheme for St Mary’s students undergraduate women students, supporting student-run book studies on feminist theological works, meeting regularly with St Mary’s postgraduate women students, hosting fireside chats with prestigious women scholars, providing forums for women to share their research, running workshops on women in the academy, and hosting postgraduate conferences such as the “Women and God” conference scheduled for May 2021.